elqumsan/RNAseqMVA/README.md

 The file [conda-rnaseqmva.yml](conda-rnaseqmva.yml) specifies the parameters of a conda environment enabling to install all required dependencies (R, RCRAN and Bioconductor libraries).

+## Installing miniconda

+If conda is not yet installed on your system, follow the [conda installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

 ### Loading conda module

 This step is specific to the IFB core cluster.
 If you are working on another infrastructure, you can skip it.